mkelp/mkelp.github.io/research.md

 # **Research Interests**

 My work centers on advancing the understanding of atmospheric chemistry and its intersections with human and environmental systems.
-I am particularly interested in <strong>leveraging innovative data science and machine learning techniques to address complex challenges in air quality and wildfire land/smoke management.</strong> I enjoy approaching problems from unique perspectives, uncovering insights through the exploration of unconventional methods and data sources.
+I am particularly interested in <em>leveraging innovative data science and machine learning techniques to address complex challenges in air quality and wildfire land/smoke management.</em> I enjoy approaching problems from unique perspectives, uncovering insights through the exploration of unconventional methods and data sources.

 <br />